 The Ulysses S. Grant Memorial, situated in Union Square in front of the U.S. Capitol, is one of the most magnificent memorials in Washington, D.C., if not the whole country.
-A monument not just to Grant, but to all those who fought in the Civil War, it spreads out on a marble platform that is 252 feet long and 71 feet wide.
+A monument not just to Grant, but to all those who fought in the Civil War, it spreads out on a 252-foot by 71-foot marble platform.

 There are three separate sculptures that make up the monument.
 To the far left is the Calvary Charge, a dramatic representation of soldiers on horseback moving into battle under withering fire.
 To the far left is Artillery, a depiction of men moving a cannon into position.
 In the center is the 17-foot high statue of Grant, sitting astride his horse Cincinnati and overlooking the battlefield with a steady gaze.
 At the base of the 22.5-foot marble pedestal that Grant rests on are four lions to protect the flags of the Army and the United States.
 The 10,000-pound Grant statue is two and a half times human size, and it was, until 2007, the largest equestrian statue in the United States.
 It remains one of the four largest such statues in the world.